bogdan2ko/todoapp/README.md

 ## Getting Started

 1. Open the command prompt.
+2. Run `docker-compose exec web python manage.py migrate`
-2. Run `docker-compose up -d`
+3. Run `docker-compose up -d`
-3. You are great, and can start working.
+4. You are great, and can start working.